Nyawino-Awino/Cloud-Security-with-IAM-Access-Controls/doc/step-by-step-guide.md

 The rest remain as default, then Click **Launch Instances**.

 Now let’s create one more EC2 instance for the **ICT environment**.

+### Step 2: Set Up Permission Policy
+Create **IAM Policy** to give access to our instances.
+- On the AWS Console, Search **IAM**.
+- On the Left navigation panel, choose **Policies**.
+*A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
+Permissions in the policies determine whether the request is allowed or denied.
+Most policies are stored in AWS as JSON documents.
+AWS supports various types of policies: permission boundaries, identity-based policies, resource-based policies, AWS Organizations service control policies (SCPs), AWS Organizations resource control policies (RCPS), Session Policies and Access Control Lists (ACLs)*
+- Choose Create **Policy**
+Specify the Permissions.
+Switch your Policy editor tab to JSON

+'''json
+{
+ "Version": "2012-10-17",
+ "Statement": [
+  {
+   "Effect": "Allow",
+   "Action": "ec2:*",
+   "Resource": "*",
+   "Condition": {
+    "StringEquals": {
+     "ec2:ResourceTag/Environment": "Chrome"
+    }
+   }
+  },
+  {
+   "Effect": "Allow",
+   "Action": "ec2:Describe*",
+   "Resource": "*"
+  },
+  {

+   "Effect": "Allow",
+   "Action": [
+       "ec2:DeleteTags",
+       "ec2:CreateTags"
+       ],
+   "Resource": "*"
+  }
+ ]
+}

+**Lets understand what a Policy is?**
+The policy that we have created allows some Permissions.
+It allows the user to start, stop and describe the various instances with the tag "Environment=Chrome" as it denies the ability to create and delete tags for all the instances.

+**Structure of a JSON Policy.**
+- Version
+‍This means 2012-10-17 is the date of the latest policy version.
+This tells you whether the policy is up to date and if it complies with the standards.

+- Statement
+‍The main part or element of the policy structure.
+It defines a list of permissions.
+A statement can be a single statement or an array of statements.
+In an array of statements, each individual is contained in a curly brace {}.
+For multiple statement we us [{...},{...},{...}]

+- Effect
+‍This can have two values - either Allow or Deny - to specify whether the policy allows or denies a certain action.
+Deny has priority.
+In the first statement, "Effect": "Allow" means this statement is trying to allow for an action.

+- Action
+‍Specifies actions that will be allowed or denied.
+As for the above case, "Action": "ec2:*" means all actions that you could possibly take on EC2 instances are allowed.

+- Resource
+D‍efines the objects that the policy apply to?
+Using "*" means all resources within the defined scope.

+- Condition Block (optional)
+‍The circumstances under which the policy is in action.
+Conditions have 3 parts:Codition-operator, Condition-Key, Condition-Value.
+In this case, the condition is that the resource is tagged Environment - Chrome.
+This means specifying "Resource": "*" in the line above means all resources with the Env - Chrome tag are impacted by your statement.